 Furthermore, the company is studying the market and technologies currently commercially deployed regarding the addition of silicon materials in batteries and a major trend that is emerging in the lithium battery industry is the introduction of small amounts (between 5% and 10%) of silicon oxide (SiOx) in graphite composite electrodes.

-There is an immediate demand, and offer coming principally from China, for micron-size silicon material coming from the battery and advance material sectors, but there is no equivalent offer in North America or Europe, which represents an opportunity for HPQ.
+There is an immediate demand, and offer coming principally from China, but there is no equivalent offer in North America or Europe, which represents an opportunity for HPQ.